 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-Students must receive approval from the Pozen Center Faculty Director, Mark Bradley, using the minor request forms from their College adviser.
-Minor request forms should be emailed to Faculty Director Mark Bradley and Human Rights Preceptor Roy Rimmey by the end of Spring Quarter of the student's third year.
+Students must receive approval from Associate Instructional Professor Ben Laurence, using the minor request forms from their College adviser.
+Minor request forms should be emailed to Professor Laurence by the end of Spring Quarter of the student’s third year.